SIBTAIN-ASAD/quora/README.md

 ## Project Overview

-Quora is a Django-based web application that aims to provide a platform similar to Quora for users to ask questions, answer questions, and engage in discussions.
+Quora is a Django-based web application that aims to provide a platform similar to Quora for users to ask questions, answer questions, follow topics and do like posts.

 ## Features